llfbandit/app_links/app_links/README.md

 final _appLinks = AppLinks();

 // Get the initial/first link.
-// This is also useful when app was terminated (i.e. not started) final uri = await _appLinks.getInitialAppLink();
+// This is useful when app was terminated (i.e. not started) final uri = await _appLinks.getInitialAppLink();
 // Do something (navigation, ...)